karthik-maddukuri/do-as-i-do/README.md

 ```
 ### Running the Google Colab Notebooks

-* `01_Make_Source_OpenPose.ipynb` - The dataset was procured from a [Shuffle Step dance video](https://www.youtube.com/watch?v=1SKa4L8J21o).
+* `01_Make_Source_OpenPose.ipynb` - The source of the dataset is [Shuffle Step dance video](https://www.youtube.com/watch?v=1SKa4L8J21o).
 Build *OpenPose* and convert source video to pose stick video.
 Convert both the videos to image frames and save them.
-The pose stick frames are saved in `data/train_A` and the real image frames are saved in `data/train_B`. **Note**: If your train_A contains images with multiple classes please follow the instructions as given in pix2pixHD repository.
+The pose stick frames are saved in `data/train_A` and the real image frames are saved in `data/train_B`.
+**Note**: If your train_A contains images with multiple classes please follow the instructions as given in pix2pixHD repository.

-* `02_Make_target_OpenPose.ipynb` - The target subject was obtained from a [Sneha Desai Choreography](https://www.youtube.com/watch?v=etG1e8iPxzU).
+* `02_Make_target_OpenPose.ipynb` - The source of the target subject is [Choreography](https://www.youtube.com/watch?v=etG1e8iPxzU).
 Repeat the same steps again as of Step 1.
 Now, the pose stick frames are saved in `data_transfer/test_A` and the real image frames are saved in `data_transfer/test_B`.

-* `03_Training.ipynb` - This initial training process and the parameters for the model can be set in `config/train_opt.py`.
+* `03_Training.ipynb` - The initial training process and the parameters for the model can be set in `config/train_opt.py`.
 The entire duration for training the model depends on the number of images.
 In this case, the elapsed time was around **1 hr 17 min**.
 The results are saved in `checkpoints/Poses`.
 The html file in `checkpoints/Poses/web/index.html` can be used to visualize the poses in a better way.
 Try to open the html file in an editor for better visulaization.

-* `04_Testing.ipynb` - This the cross validation step.
+* `04_Testing.ipynb` - We perform cross-validation here.
 It takes the images from `dataset_test/train_A`.
 We also see the results of losses in each epoch here.
 The results of this notebook can be found in `checkpoints/Poses_test`.
 Similarly from the above step, preview the html file for better visualization.

-* `05_Pose_Transfer.ipynb` - Here, we finally trasnfer the input pose labels to the target image.
+* `05_Pose_Transfer.ipynb` - Here, we finally transfer the input pose labels to the target image.
 The results are saved in `results/Poses`.
 Similarly, use a text editor to preview the results.
-There is also `results/Poses/images` folder where the input label and the corresponding synthesized output image can be viewed.
+There is also a `results/Poses/images` folder where the input label and the corresponding synthesized output image can be viewed.

 * `06_Final_Output_Video.ipynb` - Since all the synthesized output poses are image frames, we convert these frames back to a video using VideoWriter.

 ## Results

-### OpenPose results -- stick-like figures
+### OpenPose results － stick-like figures

 ![openpose](references/Pose_stick.png)